naasking/PithyDOM/README.md

 ## Event Handling

 Pithy exposes more concise names for the standard event facilities.
-These methods extend Element.prototype, HTMLCollection.prototype and NodeList.prototype, so they are available everywhere.
+These methods extend Element.prototype, HTMLCollection.prototype, NodeList.prototype and NamedNodeMap.prototype, so they are available everywhere.

     $.on         // alias for addEventListener
     $.off        // alias for removeEventListener